 - Global CONNECT assists with the development of worldwide technology commercialization and facilitates US market-entry.
 The program is an outgrowth of the highly successful CONNECT program, which was spawned by UC San Diego Extension.

 Fostering community-building conversations

 - Thomas Jefferson said the best protection for the nation is an informed citizenry.
 In accordance with a major gift from a late philanthropist, the Helen Edison Lecture Series presents ongoing free public lectures on issues that advance humanitarian purposes and objectives.
-Attended annually by thousands, speakers include former Vice President Al Gore, green jobs author Van Jones, Nobel Peace Prize winner Muhammad Yunus, linguistic scholar Noam Chomsky, former secretary of defense Robert McNamara, Nobel Prize in Literature winner Toni Morrison and Hispanic dramatist Luis Valdez, just to name a few.
+Attended annually by thousands, speakers have included such distinguished speakers as the 14th Dalai Lama, author Siddhartha Mukherjee, scientist/author Jared Diamond, travel author Pico Iyer, cancer researcher/philanthropist Patrick Soon-Shiong, former Vice President Al Gore, green jobs author Van Jones, Nobel Peace Prize winner Muhammad Yunus, linguistic scholar Noam Chomsky, former secretary of defense Robert McNamara, Nobel Prize in Literature winner Toni Morrison and Hispanic dramatist Luis Valdez, to name a few.